LeoMobileDeveloper/ios-developer-tools/README.md

 - [xcbuild](https://github.com/facebook/xcbuild) xcbuild is an Xcode-compatible build tool with the goal of providing faster builds, better documentation of the build process and running on multiple platforms (macOS, Linux, and Windows)
 - [synx](https://github.com/venmo/synx) A command-line tool that reorganizes your Xcode project folder to match your Xcode groups
-- [Kin](https://github.com/Karumi/Kin) Simple PBXProj Verifier (If you has problem to git merge the project.pbxproj file) tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
+- [Kin](https://github.com/Karumi/Kin) Simple PBXProj Verifier (If you has problem to git merge the project.pbxproj file)
 - [tmux](https://github.com/tmux/tmux) tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
 - [iTerm2](https://www.iterm2.com/) iTerm2 is a replacement for Terminal and the successor to iTerm.
 It works on Macs with macOS 10.10 or newer. iTerm2 brings the terminal into the modern age with features you never knew you always wanted.